 To the extent that the Manager carries out management and administrative duties (or causes similar duties to be carried out by third parties) on the Company's behalf, the Company is exposed to counterparty risk.
-The Board assesses this risk through regular meetings with the management of BMO GAM (including the Fund Manager) and with its Risk Management function.
-In reaching its conclusions, the Board also reviews BMO GAM's annual Audit and Assurance Faculty Report.
+The Board assesses this risk through regular meetings with the management of Columbia Threadneedle Investments (including the Fund Manager) and with its Risk Management function.
+In reaching its conclusions, the Board also reviews Columbia Threadneedle Investments annual Audit and Assurance Faculty Report.

-In summary, compared to the amounts held at the balance sheet date of £nil, the maximum exposure to credit risk during the year was £nil (2020: Balance Sheet: £nil; maximum exposure: £nil).
+In summary, compared to the amounts held at the balance sheet date of £nil, the maximum exposure to credit risk during the year was £nil (2021: Balance Sheet: £nil; maximum exposure: £nil).